verilator/verilator/docs/guide/extensions.rst

 .. option:: /*verilator&32;public_[|flat|flat_rd|flat_rw]_on [@(<edge_list>)]*/ (as scope)

-   Used to wrap multiple signals and parameters with the respective attribute.
+   Used to wrap multiple signals and parameters with the respective public attribute.
    See attribute above for their respective behavior.
 Cannot be nested. e.g:

       .. code-block:: sv